Marquis Flowers: College career

 Flowers played sparsely during the 2010 season, recording 11 tackles in 13 games, most of which came on special teams.

 Flowers moved into the starting free safety position before the 2011 season.
 He played in all 13 games in the 2011 season, and recorded 68 tackles (fourth most on the team), as well as 3 passes defended and an interception.

 Flowers switched to outside linebacker during 2012 training camp.
 Flowers transitioned well, and maintained relatively the same production that he had during his sophomore season.
 He finished the 2012 season with 100 tackles, 5.5 sacks, three interceptions, six passes defended, and three forced fumbles, one of which he recovered.
 Flowers was named the Pac-12 Defensive Player of the Week after Arizona's 39-35 win over USC, where he intercepted two passes and recorded a fumble.
 In the 2012 New Mexico Bowl against Nevada, a 49-48 Arizona win, Flowers recovered a key onside kick that helped Arizona take a 1-point lead with 19 seconds to go.
 He then intercepted Nevada quarterback Cody Fajardo on the next play, sealing an Arizona victory.
 For his performance, he was named the defensive most valuable player.
 Flowers rounded out his college career in 2013, in which he recorded 94 tackles, 1 sack and 1 interception, which he returned for a touchdown.

 Professional career

 Cincinnati Bengals

-Flowers was drafted by the Bengals in the sixth round with the 212th overall selection in the 2014 NFL Draft.
+Flowers was selected by the Bengals in the sixth round with the 212th overall selection in the 2014 NFL draft.
 He played in all 16 regular-season games as a rookie totaling eight tackles and one pass defended.

 Flowers suffered a shoulder injury in the final preseason game in 2015 and was placed on injured reserve, missing the entire 2015 season.
 In 2016, Flowers final year with the Bengals, he again played in all 16 regular season games, and recorded eight solo tackles, and one fumble recovery.